Monte Paschi says three structured trades under review

 He told Sky Italia television he believed Italian regulators had not received sufficient information about the trades at the time they were negotiated.

-"Market fluctuations led to a negative performance (of those deals) which came on top of a negative starting position," Viola said.
+"Market flucutations led to a negative performance (of those deals) which came on top of a negative starting position," Viola said.

 The Bank of Italy, which oversees domestic lenders, said in a statement the management of Monte dei Paschi was working with regulators to clarify the circumstances surrounding the deals.
 It said the true nature of those trades had not been previously revealed to authorities.